VPN user statistics: What should you know about VPNs in 2024

 VPN user statistics are of varied types and depend on factors like user age, the purpose of usage, activities that are done with a VPN, and many more.
 Hence, we present you with a crisp overview of VPN user statistics:

-- In the USA, nearly two-thirds of adults are aware of VPN and its key usage areas.
+- In the USA, nearly two-thirds of adults are aware of VPNs and their key usage areas.

 - Frequency-wise, mobile phone users end up using VPNs more.
 32% of mobile users use VPN on their mobile phones almost daily.
 The VPN use frequency is less in desktop users as only 29% of such users use VPN daily.